JasonBournePark/HDRSR/README.md

+* More contents will be disclosed after finishing review process.

 # HDRSR
 This paper presents an algorithm for high dynamic range (HDR) and super-resolution (SR) imaging from a single image.
 <br><br>